muon23/chatbot/README.md

 ### A Usage Example

 The base path of the API depends on how the server is deployed.
-In this example, the base path `http://localhost:8080/tankabot` is used.
+In the following examples, the base path `http://localhost:8080/tankabot` is used.

 #### Create a Persona for the bot